Direct Aid Program

 2016-2017: Fundación Madreselva

-Currently in progress, this project provides teachers with training and equipment for classrooms in Malabo to help improve the country’s education system.
+This project provided teachers with training and equipment for classrooms in Malabo to help improve the country’s education system.
 More information about this project can be found at the website of Fundación Madreselva.

 2015-2016: Fundación para el Desarrollo de la Enfermería (FUNDEN)